Mixing on Stochastic Staircase Transformations: Introduction

-Recently, in \cite{CS04} and \cite{CS10}, an approach to proving mixing on rank-one transformations was developed involving a sort of ``bootstrapping'' process.
-First one shows that a certain sequence (the ``spacer sequence'') is ergodic for all ergodic transformations and deduces from this that the transformation is weakly mixing.
-In turn this is used to show that a certain family of sequences (the ``partial sums'') are ergodic with respect to the transformation leading to a ``large" set on which mixing occurs.
-This process continues culminating in mixing.
-We stress that the sequences involved are generally not ergodic relative to all transformations and the bootstrapping approach is necessary.
+Recently, in \cite{CS04} and \cite{CS10}, an approach to proving mixing on rank-one transformations was developed involving a sort of bootstrapping process.
+First one shows that a certain sequence (the spacer sequence) is ergodic for all ergodic transformations and deduces from this that the transformation is weakly mixing.
+In turn this is used to show that a certain family of sequences (the partial sums) are ergodic with respect to the transformation leading to a large set on which mixing occurs.
+This process continues in a similar back and forth, culminating in mixing.